Which of my medications should I take?

 Prior to surgery you will be notified of your estimated insurance coverage.
 You will be required to pay any co-insurance or co-pays on the day of surgery.
 We will then bill your insurance for you.
 If you have an unmet insurance deductible we will work with you to facilitate prompt payment after surgery.

 Lakeview Surgery Center offers financial assistance for those who qualify.
-Please contact Brandon Johnson at 515-273-5356 for more information.
+Please contact Jeff Wilson at 515-273-5356 for more information.

 You will receive separate bills from your surgeon and anesthesiologist.